 |Wikibooks||Open Course Library||Vimeo|

-Why OER?"More Colleges are Using Free Educational Resources
+Why OER?"More Colleges Use Open Educational Resources"

 "A Shared Culture" by Creative Commons"